-For each recommendation, in accordance with the Community Infrastructure Levy Regulations, 2010, the obligations recommended to be secured shall only be recommended for consideration when considered (a) necessary to make the Development acceptable in planning terms (b) directly related to the Development and (c) fairly and reasonably relate in scale and kind to the Development.
+For each recommendation, in accordance with the Community Infrastructure Levy Regulations, 2010, the obligations recommended to be secured shall only be recommended for consideration when considered necessary to make the Development acceptable in planning terms, directly related to the Development and fairly and reasonably relate in scale and kind to the Development.

-For each recommendation, in accordance with the NPPF Paragraph 55 the conditions recommended to be secured shall only be recommended for consideration when considered necessary, relevant to planning and to the development to be permitted, enforceable, precise and reasonable in all other respects.
+For each recommendation, in accordance with the NPPF Paragraph 55 the conditions recommended to be secured shall only be recommended when considered necessary, relevant to planning and to the development to be permitted, enforceable, precise and reasonable in all other respects.
+The NPPF also provides planning conditions should be kept to a minimum.